If you’ve never tried a unit study before,

 * Christmas Notebooking/Lapbooking Pages

-the sky is the limit for creativity !
+the sky is the limit for creativity with this fun unit !

-* Here are a few ideas for pages:
+* Here are a few ideas for note booking pages that go along with each area of study:

 – Biography of Charles Dickens